 Federal aid includes Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), TEACH Grant, Direct PLUS Loans, Direct Subsidized Loans, Direct Unsubsidized Loans, and Federal Work-Study.

 TEACH aid includes Iraq and Afghanistan, Service Grant.

 Institutional aid includes Nursing Student Loan, Nursing Education Loan, DSU Heritage Foundation Scholarship, Merit-Based Scholarship, Bakken U Scholarship, Staff Senate Scholarship, and many more.

 Military Aid consists of Post 9/11 GI Bill, Yellow Ribbon Program, and the Tuition Assistance Program.

-For more information on the types of financial aids provided by the University and how to apply for Financial Aid, refer to this link.
+For more information on the types of financial aids provided by the University and how to apply for Financial Aid, refer to our financial aid page.